SEC575: Mobile Device Security and Ethical Hacking

 - Runtime iOS application manipulation with Cycript

-An essential component of developing a secure mobile phone deployment is to perform an ethical hacking assessment.
-Through ethical hacking or penetration testing, we examine the mobile devices and infrastructure from the perspective of an attacker, identifying and exploiting flaws that delivery unauthorized access to data or supporting networks.
-Through the identification of these flaws we can evaluate the mobile phone deployment risk to the organization with practical, useful risk metrics.
+An essential component of developing a secure mobile device deployment is to perform or outsource a penetration test.
+Through ethical hacking and penetration testing, we examine the mobile devices and infrastructure from the perspective of an attacker, identifying and exploiting flaws that deliver unauthorized access to data or supporting networks.
+By identifying these flaws we can evaluate the mobile phone deployment risk to the organization with practical and useful risk metrics.
 Whether your role is to implement the pen test, or to source and evaluate the pen tests of others, understanding these techniques will help your organization identify and resolve vulnerabilities before they become incidents.

 CPE/CMU Credits: 6